vpolk4/vpolk4/README.md

 <h3 align="left"> About Me</h3>

 -  A strong foundation in Networking and Security.
-I currently have CompTIA Security Plus and CCNA.
+I currently have CompTIA Security Plus and CCNA certifications.
 -  I’m looking to learn more about the cloud.
 I am currently building a (mini) SOC & Honeynet in Azure (w/ Live Traffic)
  - AWS, Linux, Python, CI/CD Pipelines, These are what I want to gain deep extensive experience in over the next 2 years.
 -  Let's talk about security, networking, my recent projects and even my journey into this space!